ebeshero/UpTransformation/Exercises.md

 # Exercises and Tutorials

-Tutorials and exercises we may use and adapt in DHSI week.
-(Note: This list will grow.
-If you are viewing this from the DHSI coursepak, visit this page on the class GitHub Repository at [https://ebeshero.github.io/UpTransformation/Exercises.html](https://ebeshero.github.io/UpTransformation/Exercises.html).)
+Here is a partial list of exercises and tutorials (in addition to those included in full in this course pack) that we may use and adapt in DHSI week.
+This list will grow.
+If you are viewing this from the DHSI coursepak, visit this page on the class GitHub Repository at [https://ebeshero.github.io/UpTransformation/Exercises.html](https://ebeshero.github.io/UpTransformation/Exercises.html).

 * XQuery and eXist-db Tutorial for Newtfire: [http://dh.newtfire.org/explainXQuery.html](http://dh.newtfire.org/explainXQuery.html)